aniketshedge/tds-project-2-quiz-answer-machine/README.md

 - If Playwright fails to launch the browser:
   - Make sure you are using the Docker setup (which includes browsers), or
   - On local Python, run `python -m playwright install`.
+- If audio-based quizzes consistently fail:
+  - Ensure your OpenAI-compatible endpoint supports the audio transcription API.
+  - When running without Docker, you may also need `ffmpeg` installed locally for audio format conversion.
 - If you always see `"Timed out before completing quiz."`:
   - Check that your `OPENAI_API_KEY` / `OPENAI_BASE_URL` are correct.
   - Verify that the quiz URL is reachable from where you are running the container.